Friday, 28 April 2023

 The painting is from the collections of the Musée des Beaux-arts in Lyon.
 It pops up frequently on the internet, but almost all the images derive from a single photograph on Wikipedia / Wikimedia, taken in April 2011.
 The photographer, "Rama" kindly sent me an email to confirm that the work is indeed (or was) on display in the museum and that their annotation was taken from the museum label.
 It is an oil painting; no dimensions are given.

 I had some trouble finding further references.
-The picture is not included in either the museum's online catalogue or in the accessible extract from the Catalogue raisonné of French paintings in the collection, published in 2014.
+The picture is not included in either the museum's online catalogue or in the accessible extract from the Catalogue raisonné for the collection, published in 2014.
 It is a comparatively recent acquisition, given by the heirs of the politician Émile Labeyrie in 1966, with no earlier provenance available.
 There are entries on the various commercial sites selling reproductions or digital images, but these add no new facts.

 Agricol Viala